 2. The internet is forever

-Before posting a photo or sending a message via the internet, ask yourself if you are okay with everyone in the world seeing it.
+Before posting a photo or sending a message via the internet, encourage your child to ask themselves if they are okay with everyone in the world seeing it.
 The current era of screenshots, cookies, and cloud storage means your online actions are written in stone.
 Your child needs to know that clearing their history or deleting a post does not necessarily make their actions disappear.
 Make sure that your child is aware that all their internet activity has consequences.

 3. Don’t trust strangers